frankiefab100/Quikmemo/README.md

 - [ ] Share Notes with other apps
 - [ ] Export Notes in multiple file formats
 - [x] Website Analytics
-- [ ] Offline Access, Optimal User Experience and Animation
+- [ ] Offline Access, Optimal User Experience with Smooth Animation
-- [ ] Live Chat Support

 > [!IMPORTANT]
 > - [x] indicates features that are fully implemented.